 Thursday, January 18th – A travel day to Atlanta.

 Marko: Everything was packed, and we had a flight from Helsinki to Amsterdam which was about to leave early in the morning (about 7 am).
 The weather was horrible in Amsterdam, so our flight was delayed for one hour.
-Initially, we had counted that we would only have 1 hour 45 minutes time for a plane change in Amsterdam so, there should be enough time to catch the plane to Atlanta.
-In the plane, it was announced that probably all the flights are delayed so, no worries.
+Initially, we had counted that we would only have 1 hour 45 minutes for a plane change in Amsterdam so, there should be enough time to catch the plane to Atlanta.
+On the plane, it was announced that probably all the flights are delayed so, no worries.

 Friday, January 19th – Vinnie Vincent Meet & Greet

 Lassi: This was the day we had waited for a LONG time.
 Maybe since 1988, but at least since last August.
 I gathered all the Kiss and Vinnie albums together.
 I hoped that I could get few extra signatures from Vinnie.
-The meet & great should start with Question and Answer session with Vinnie.
+The meet & great should start with a Question and Answer session with Vinnie.
 The clock strikes 2 pm, and nothing is happening.
 I was like a child.
 I can´t wait.
-About after one-hour waiting, the promoter came on stage and told that Vinnie is an interview session with Eddie Trunk, and he said that we have to wait still.
+About after one-hour of waiting, the promoter came on stage and told us that Vinnie is an interview session with Eddie Trunk, and he said that we have to wait still.
 And we waited.
 My thoughts were already playing games with me.
 What if Vinnie does not show up?
-I am here in Atlanta, and had traveled a long time and paid quite much for flying tickets and the other stuff.
+I am here in Atlanta and had traveled a long time and paid quite much for flying tickets and the other stuff.
 How stupid are we?

-Lassi: Then the backstage door opened and…. there he is!
+Lassi: Then the backstage door opened and… there he is!
 Vinnie is there! … or is it he or she… Yes, it’s him… But, is she a lady nowadays?
 What the hell… Whatever?
 We are here in Atlanta, and so is Vinnie “the Wiz” Vincent.
 This was the moment I had waited so long.

-Lassi: There was a strongly positive atmosphere in the room.
+Lassi: There was a strong positive atmosphere in the room.
 Vinnie was telling a lot of stories from his KISS and Invasion days.
 It can be said that he was open-minded and talked about some sensitive and personal things too.
-The Q&A lasted more than one hour and then it was a time to meet Vinnie in person.
+The Q&A lasted more than one hour, and then it was a time to meet Vinnie in person.
 It took a long time to stand in a meet and greet line but the reason for that was that Vinnie was not just signing the items.
 He also wanted to talk in person with everyone.
-After two hours of waiting it was our time, finally.
+After two hours of waiting, it was our time, finally.
 Vinnie signed the things we had and spent some time with everyone.

 Saturday, January 20th – Atlanta Kiss Expo

 Marko: However, the most exciting moment of Saturday was Vinnie’s second Q&A session.
 He was now speaking even more openly than the day before.
 This time the questions went more into Vinnie’s deep and personal things.
-For example, he told his side of the story about his fighting with ex-wife and the story behind the famous “mugshot” and dead dogs found at his home.
+For example, he told his side of the story about his fighting with his ex-wife and the story behind the famous “mugshot” and dead dogs found at his home.
 It was another exciting session to listen and learn more about the things that had happened during Vinnie’s absence from the public.

-Lassi: I have to say, that it was maybe a bit too much for me because I felt that I would perhaps instead listened to stories from his music career.
+Lassi: I have to say that it was maybe a bit too much for me because I felt that I would perhaps instead listened to stories from his music career.

-Lassi: Both songs are some of my favorites from Vinnie and next, he started to play “Back in the Streets.”
+Lassi: Both songs are some of my favorites from Vinnie, and next, he started to play “Back in the Streets.”
 It was absolutely a fantastic version of that great song.
 The crowd stood up, and applause was loudest so far.
-Robert Fleischman got up stage too to sing a song that he did for Invasion album but never sang live until now.
+Robert Fleischman got up stage too to sing a song that he did for the Invasion album but never sang live until now.